sanketbajoria/ssh2-promise/README.md

 * **getSocksPort**([< _number_ >localPort]) - _(Promise)_ - Start a socks server.
 And, return a socks port, for reverse tunneling purpose.  localPort is optional.
 By default, it will bind to a random port, if not passed.

 ## SFTP
 It supports all the [sftp](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md) client operations, in promisify way.
 For detailed explanation of all the operation, please visit [sftp](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md).
 It can handle 'continue' event automatically, While doing any sftp operation.
-It has few extra methods `getStat`, `setStat`, `changeTimestamp`, `readFile`, `writeFile`, `changeMode`, `changeOwner`.
+It has few extra methods `getStat`, `setStat`, `changeTimestamp`, `readData`, `writeData`, `changeMode`, `changeOwner`.

 #### Methods
 * **(constructor)**(< _object_ > ssh2) - Creates and returns a new SFTP instance, which can perform all sftp client operation such readdir, mkdir etc... in promisify way.